Erasable-Mak/Java_Spring_Core/README.md

          Autowiring/Autowiring using XML
          Annotations/Autowired Annotations - Stereo type, Qualifier type

-Explanation in comments of source code.
+Explanation of code in comments of source code.